afri-bit/vsconan/doc/FEATURES.md

   * Remove recipe from local cache
   * Remove editable package recipe from editable mode
 * Filter list of recipe based on a remote
-* Right click option to open following folders in explorer or VS Code from a recipe
-  * Build
-  * Download
-  * Export
-  * Export Source
-  * Locks
-  * Source
-  * SCM Source

 ### Conan - Package
 * Show list of binary packages from a recipe